 Your buying guide for the best gaming laptops in 2017

-There are plenty of thinks to look for in a respectable gaming laptop.
-You need a capable main CPU, a graphics chip that is strong enough to deliver your games as the developers intended them, enough system RAM to keep applications stored in memory, sizeable and fast drives to store games and other files, a great screen to view the action on – and a good chassis to bear all these components.
+There are plenty of things to look for in a respectable gaming laptop.
+You need a capable CPU, a graphics chip that is strong enough to deliver your games as the developers intended them, enough system RAM to keep applications stored in memory, sizeable and fast storage drives to holding games and other files, a sizeable and decent-resolution screen to view the action on, and a good chassis to bear all these components.

-With that in mine, we've broken down our buying advice by component to help you figure out what to look for - though you can also just skip straight ahead to our review round-up.
+With that in mind, we've broken down our buying advice by component to help you figure out what to look for - though you can also just skip straight ahead to our review round-up.

-Oh, and if you're open to buying a laptop that's not been designed specifically with gaming in mind, check out our guide to the best laptops for 2017.
+Oh, and if you're open to buying a powerful laptop that's not been designed specifically with gaming in mind, check out our guide to the best laptops for 2017.

 Which processor is best in a gaming laptop?

 From Intel, the sixth-generation Core series processors (codename: Skylake) are well suited to the CPU task, but the latest seventh-generation (codename: Kaby Lake) are even more power efficient while getting the same amount of work done, while the upcoming eighth-generation (Coffee Lake) chips will offer a further boost.

-You don't need a Kaby Lake chip, and you'll likely get a better deal and more performance if you go for a laptop with a more powerful processor from the previous generation (say a 6th-gen Core i7) rather than a lower-specification 7th-gen chip.
-As ever, our benchmark results in each review will tell you how quick a particular laptop is at various tasks.
+You don't need a Kaby Lake chip, and you'll likely get a better deal and more performance if you go for a laptop with a more powerful processor from the previous generation than a low-end chip in the most recent generation.
+As ever, our benchmark results provided within our reviews will tell you how quick a particular laptop is at various tasks.